 - Proof of student Health certificate

-A student visa KITAS does not allow the holder to work and study while in Indonesia.
-You can only be allowed to work if you have a work permit and work KITAS which are another set of separate procedures.
-Generally, Indonesia does not allow an international student to work while they study in the country that is why it is always compulsory to show proof of financial guarantee before the student VITAS can be obtained for a study in the country.
-Before the end of 30 days in which the international student is now in the country, you have to exchange your student VITAS to KITAS.
-Documents needed for a student KITAS are outlined below.
+A student visa (KITAS) does not allow the holder to work and study while in Indonesia.
+You can only work if you have a work permit and work KITAS, which are another set of separate procedures.
+Generally, Indonesia does not allow an international student to work while they study in the country.
+That is why it is always compulsory to show proof of financial guarantee before the student can get the VITAS to study in the country.
+Before the end of the 30 days in which the international student is now in the country, you have to exchange your student VITAS for KITAS.
+The documents you need for a student KITAS are:

 - Student international passport

 - The Letter of Recommendation or the Certificate of Sponsorship from the university

 - A copy of the study permits must be sent to the university

 - Proof of financial responsibility from your parents, legal guardians, or a sponsor during your studies

 How to Apply for an Indonesian Study Permit